 Rolf Zeegers, persecution analyst at World Watch Research, says that the decision of the village council is clear proof of diminishing tolerance in India.
 He states: “It shows how little respect Hindu radicals have for established institutions that protect the cause of religious minorities.
 If the government of Chhattisgarh will do nothing about this case, the situation for Christians and other religious minorities could deteriorate rapidly.
 So far, Hindu radicals have been able to commit their atrocities with impunity.
 If this impunity is now reaching the levels of the High Court in the state, what will hold them back now?”

-India: Late marriages cause decline in Christian share of population in Kerala, says bishop
+Christianity in India: Late marriages cause decline in Christian share of population in Kerala, says bishop

 In an interview published in The Hindu, on 18 February 2017, Catholic Bishop Remigiose Inchananiyil of Thamarassery stated that late marriages – coupled with the widespread use of modern family planning methods – are causing the Christian community in Kerala to shrink.
 To reverse this trend, he feels that young men should marry by the age of 25 and women by 23.